Fremont High School (Nebraska)

 Fremont High School (FHS) is the sole public high school for the city of Fremont, Nebraska, United States.
 FHS operates grades 9–12; its enrollment for the 2022–23 academic year was 1633 students.
 The school's athletic teams are the Tigers and its colors are black and gold.

+History

+Protest incident

+On January 29, 2026, a student was struck by a juvenile driving an SUV with a Donald Trump 2024 presidential campaign flag on the back during a student-led protest against Immigration and Customs Enforcement.
+The driver had just re-entered the vehicle after allegedly confronting someone for attempting to damage his SUV.
+The driver stopped briefly after hitting the student, before driving away from the scene.
+The injured student was immediately tended to by other students.
+A day later, the Fremont Police Department (FPD) said it had located the driver of the vehicle, and he told police he left the scene because he was fearful of being hurt by protestors if he stopped.
+The FPD concluded that the driver was not responsible, and the student who was struck was in the road improperly.

 Athletics

 The Tigers compete in the Heartland Conference in the following sports: